AceAsin/BloodborneSDK/.GitHub/README.md

 ## Support

 - You can support me by creating a free account, following me on [GitHub][GitHub] and starring my repositories.
 If you wish to donate, then please visit [Buy Me A Coffee][BuyMeACoffee] or [Ko-Fi][Ko-Fi].
-If you however would like to receive early access and exclusive content, then consider becoming a patron, over at [Patron][Patreon].
+If you however would like to receive early access and exclusive content, then consider becoming a patron, over at [Patreon][Patreon].

 ## Notice